ZestyTechnology/zesty-docs/docs/nimble_single/assembly.rst

     Insert worm

-    * You might have done this already to force the bearing in, but place the Worm (part G) in the bearing of the Bottom housing.
+    * Apply grease from silver packet to the Worm (part G) then insert in the bearing of the Bottom housing.

 Step 3
 ------